 Even with more affordable pocket Wi-Fi solutions available in Europe, you still end up paying close to that amount, if you need a decent connection speed.

-Enter TEP Wireless: the reliable travel Internet hotspot that can provide you with unlimited 3G/4G connection you can use for even the most demanding online activities.
+Enter TEP Wireless: the reliable travel Internet hotspot that can provide you with an unlimited 3G/4G connection you can use for even the most demanding online activities.
 The price you have to pay per day is quite affordable, and if you end up getting it for a longer trip abroad, the cost just decreases.
 For a 2-week trip such as the one I mentioned earlier, you only have to pay around 125 Euros – which is only about £104.

 Clearly, TEP is the most affordable option when compared to all other mobile Wi-Fi hotspots and offers from local cell phone companies.
 Add that to the fact that it's also the most reliable, fastest, and easiest hotspot to obtain, and you have yourself a real winner.